You are visiting us from Virginia. You are located in HHS Region 3. Your Center is Central East ATTC.

 Print Media

 The Technology Transfer Centers: Dissemination and Implementation Working Group, composed of representatives across the ATTC, MHTTC, and PTTC, developed two infographics for the most common intensive technical assistance strategies used to help states, organizations, and front-line providers implement evidence-based services.
-The two strategies are: Learning Collaboratives External Facilitation These are two of many technical assistance strategies offered and deployed across the TTC Network.
+The three strategies are: Learning Collaboratives External Facilitation NIATx Organizational Change Model These are two of many technical assistance strategies offered and deployed across the TTC Network.
 Additional infographics simply describing other strategies for consumers are in the planning stages.
 User-friendly infographics are expected to assist decision-makers in making more informed selections about the kinds of assistance or support they need.
-Access the infographics by clicking on the Green "Download" button above and selecting between the two options.

 Published: July 5, 2023